MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-provider.md

 [OpenID Connect](https://openid.net/connect/) external identity providers are services that conform to the [Open ID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html).
 OpenID Connect introduces the concept of an *ID token*, which is a security token that allows the client to verify the identity of the user.
 The ID token also gets basic profile information about users&mdash;also known as *claims*.

-This article explains how an identity provider that supports OpenID Connect can be integrated with Power Apps portals.
-Some of the examples of OpenID Connect providers for portals: [Azure Active Directory (Azure AD) B2C](azure-ad-b2c-provider.md), [Azure AD](openid-settings.md), [Azure AD with multiple tenants](openid-settings.md#enable-authentication-by-using-a-multitenant-azure-ad-application).
+This article explains how an identity provider that supports OpenID Connect can be integrated with Power Pages.
+Some of the examples of OpenID Connect providers for Power Pages: [Azure Active Directory (Azure AD) B2C](azure-ad-b2c-provider.md), [Azure AD](openid-settings.md), [Azure AD with multiple tenants](openid-settings.md#enable-authentication-by-using-a-multitenant-azure-ad-application).

-## Supported and unsupported authentication flows in portals
+## Supported and unsupported authentication flows in Power Pages

 - Implicit Grant
-    - This flow is the default authentication method used by portals.
+    - This flow is the default authentication method used by Power Pages.
 - Authorization Code
-    - Portals uses the *client_secret_post* method to communicate with the token endpoint of the identity server.
+    - Power Pages uses the *client_secret_post* method to communicate with the token endpoint of the identity server.
     - Using the *private_key_jwt* method to authenticate with the token endpoint isn't supported.
 - Hybrid (restricted support)
-    - Portals requires *id_token* to be present in the response, so having the *response_type* value as *code token* isn't supported.
+    - Power Pages requires *id_token* to be present in the response, so having the *response_type* value as *code token* isn't supported.
-    - The Hybrid flow in portals follows the same flow as Implicit Grant, and uses *id_token* to directly sign in the users.
+    - The Hybrid flow in Power Pages follows the same flow as Implicit Grant, and uses *id_token* to directly sign in the users.
-- Portals doesn't support Proof Key for Code Exchange (PKCE)&ndash;based techniques to authenticate users.
+- Power Pages doesn't support Proof Key for Code Exchange (PKCE)&ndash;based techniques to authenticate users.

 > [!NOTE]
 > Changes to authentication settings [might take a few minutes](/power-apps/maker/portals/admin/clear-server-side-cache#caching-changes-for-portals-with-version-926x-or-later) to be reflected on the portal.
 Restart the portal by using [the admin center](../../admin/admin-overview.md) if you want the changes to be reflected immediately.